ljvmiranda921/ljvmiranda921.github.io/notebook/_posts/2023-04-02-langchain-annotation.md

 evaluate a guideline to itself).
 On the other hand, the [Shnarch et al.
 (2018)](#shnarch2018unsupervised) performs the worst.

 I don't think there's anything vital to conclude from these results.
-Perhaps it says something about how strict a guideline is?
+Perhaps they say something about how strict a guideline is?
 Maybe this can lead to experiments that investigate how similar guidelines are to one another.
 We usually measure text similarity via some cosine distance between the text's vectors.
 However, guidelines are *intentional*, and maybe something can be said